-As at 26 April 2018
+CLUB RULES As at 11 April 2019

 1 AIMS and OBJECTIVES

-1.1 The name of the club is The Aviation Club of the UK.
 1.2 The Club exists to provide a forum for discussions on and to promote the interests of all aspects of civil aviation.

-2.4 Subscriptions will be determined by the committee and will be calculated on an annual basis.
+2.4 Subscriptions will be determined by the Committee and will be calculated on an annual basis.
 Renewals become due at the end of each rolling twelve-month period and any memberships not renewed within 28 days of the renewal date will lapse.
 The Committee may offer a reduced subscription price, at a rate to be determined from time to time, to members who have retired (ie work less than two days per month) and any other groups as deemed appropriate, in the aviation sector.

 3 THE COMMITTEE